How we

 TGE · listing · launch · partnership

 High-intensity campaign layer built around a specific market event.
-Stronger KOL distribution, creator videos, AMA/Space, PR/blogs, community seeding, and real-time community response — coordinated in a tight window so the moment lands instead of leaking.
+Stronger KOL distribution, creator videos, AMA/Space, PR/blogs, community placements, and real-time community response — coordinated in a tight window so the moment lands instead of leaking.

 Event-window intensity · Multi-touchpoint · Live response ops